 Within a corporate company, your path of career development is usually pretty set.
 You start where you start, and any advancements will be within the company's current structure.
 In a family-owned business, you're more likely to find an open career development path.

 Remember when I mentioned how you get the opportunity to dabble and flex different skills?
 Those opportunities can help uncover what you're best at or what you're interested in, which can point you toward the career path that'll benefit both you and the company.
 That's the sort of thing that's possible when you're part of a family-owned business.
-Your specific skills can be noticed, nurtured and developed and land you in a job you look forward to each and every day.
+Your specific skills can be noticed, nurtured, and developed and land you in a job you look forward to every day.

 Beyond the differences mentioned above, family-owned businesses are also known for valuing relationships.
-They value relationships with employees, customers, vendors and the community.
+They value relationships with employees, customers, vendors, and the community.
 Because they know those strong relationships will keep them successful and help them sustain growth.